 - An original essay of no more than 250 words on the following topic: A friend once observed that an essential element of Herbert H. Denton, Jr.'s character was that Herb was "absolutely and utterly" his own person.
 Describe a situation that has challenged you to be true to your own beliefs or ideals.

 - Two letters of recommendation from a teacher, counselor and/or principal on official letterhead.
-College letter recommendation letters are fine.
+College letters of recommendation are fine.

 - Transcripts including all recorded grades from senior year and class rank if applicable